 - 200 g butter, cold & cut into cubes

 Combine all the ingredients with your hands.
 Rub the butter cubes into the flour-mixture until you have a dough.
 Knead well, but not to long!
 Once everything has come together nicely, form a ball and let the dough rest in the fridge for about 30 minutes.

 Bake for about 7 minutes.
-The cookies shouldn’t get brown!
+The cookies shouldn’t turn brown!

-Once cooled, spread jam on the bottom cookie and put top on.
+Once cooled, spread jam onto the bottom cookie and put the top on.
 When storing in a metal container, dust with powdered sugar.
-Let the finished cookies inside the box for at least 1 week, 2 to 3 (or even longer!) would be perfect.
+Let the finished cookies sit inside the box for at least 1 week, 2 to 3 (or even longer!) would be perfect.
 The longer you wait (I know, it’s hard…), the better they get.

 Hope you’ll give this recipe a try!

 So one of my favorite breakfasts or snacks is curd creme with fruit.
 Or no fruit.
 This recipe is simple, quick, easy and delicious and curd cheese keeps good in the fridge for aaaaages.

 This time I upgraded the creme with hot plums and LOVED it.
 Also, with the plum ragout the recipe isn’t too simple to post anymore 😉

 Ingredients for 1 portion or 2 dessert portions: